Siol nan Gaidheal

 He was until his death in 1984, a fiery and passionate ultra-nationalist who lived only for the day when Scotland would be free and take its rightful place in the world .
-Strongly opinionated but never selfish, he remained first and foremost a practical and realistic man and in 1981 when he felt his strength failing, he transferred the membership and the remaining funds of The 1320 Club to the new and more vigorous Siol nan Gaidheal Organisation, the first manifestation of our own Siol nan Gaidheal (third manifestation).
+Strongly opinionated but never selfish, he remained first and foremost a practical and realistic man and in 1981 when he felt his strength failing, he transferred the membership and the remaining funds of The 1320 Club to the new and more vigorous Siol nan Gaidheal organisation, the first manifestation of our own Siol nan Gaidheal (now in its third manifestation).

 It is known that just after the massive set-back of 1979, Douglas was approached by a group of young Scottish Nationalists who wanted him to turn over his still hidden arms cache.
 This he utterly refused to do as it would have been tatamount to "an old man being the cause of the untimely deaths of young men, which is the ultimate self-indulgence".
 This was the measure of the man.
 By the same token his advice to the many young Scottish Nationalists who visited him in his days was "Don't die in bed, and Scotland still unfree.
 That is what I am doing here and the pain, of not acting when I had the chance and when I was young and fit, is unbearable.
 Don't let mealy-mouthed politicians set the agenda or Scotland may never be reborn ".